What is Athena SWAN?

 Committing to Athena SWAN is a commitment to address gender representations, progression of students into academia, the journey through career milestones and the balanced working environment for all staff.
 It also provides a framework for the implementation of many of the HEA and Taskforce’s recommendations in this area.

-Athena SWAN at WIT
+Athena SWAN at SETU

 How can I find out more?